-There we have the very last recorded words of the real Mary in scripture.
+Whatever he says do it were the very last recorded words of the real Mary in scripture.
 Mary's last words in the bible correctly pointed people to Jesus and away from herself.
 So, how many times does Mary speak in the bible?
 The answer is four.

 Another passage, though different from these others, is still related.
 It is when Jesus spoke to Mary about John and vice versa.
 This occurred as the Lord was dying for the sins of the whole world:

 Jesus Speaks To MaryWhen Jesus therefore saw His mother, and the disciple whom He loved standing nearby, He said to His mother, "Woman, behold, your son!"
 Then he said to the disciple, "Behold your mother!"
 And from that hour the disciple took her into his own household (John 19:26,27).

 The Lord Jesus told John to take care of Mary, as he would if she was his natural mother and he was her natural son.

 At no other time do we read of any dialog between Jesus and Mary.
 This is all there is.
 That is the real Mary of the Bible, but poles apart from the Catholic mother of God!
 Nothing in any of these bible quotes by Mary or other passages would lead one to think Mary has any role in our salvation, as hundreds of millions of Catholics have been hazardously taught, by the Roman Pontiffs.